-The Aggregator and Market Interface (A&M) component enables the participation of iFA end-users in flexibility services via interfacing the iFA with Aggregation Platforms and energy markets' APIs.
-The A&M Interface component should support the following functionalities by the end of Phase 2:
+The Aggregator and Market Interface (A&M) is the component of the iFA, which enables the participation of the iFA end users in flexibility services via interfacing the iFA with Aggregation Platforms.
+Furthermore, it collects energy tariff data from energy markets' APIs.
+The A&M Interface component should support the following functionalities by the end of Phase 3:

-- Communicate the flexibility potential of the iFA end-user to the Aggregation Platform; - Receive flexibility signals from the Aggregation Platform and forward them to relevant iFLEX components;
+- Communicate the flexibility potential of the iFA end user to the Aggregation Platform; - Receive flexibility signals from the Aggregation Platform and forward them to relevant iFLEX components;